TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedByDate.md

 ### 2021-09-23 - Removes secret Composite Armor bonus from non-vanilla USA Avengers <a name='link__20210923__407_avenger_composite_armor'></a>
 **Changes**

-- **TWEAK**: USA Avengers no longer gain armor from Composite Armor upgrade.
+- **FIX**: USA Avengers no longer gain armor from Composite Armor upgrade.
 Practically this affects Laser General only.
 Regular USA is unchanged.

 **Links**